codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/First-steps-20bc.md

 })
 ```

-Basically it means :  When the document is ready then run my function.
+Basically it means :  When the document is ready then run my code.

 ## Common syntax
 In jQuery the logic or syntax is often the same, you write :